-TRAIT RESULT

 Altitude Adaptation (EPAS1)

 This mutation causes dogs to be especially tolerant of low oxygen environments (hypoxia), such as those found at high elevations.
-Dogs with at least one A allele are less susceptible to "altitude sickness."
+Dogs with at least one $\bf A$ allele are less susceptible to "altitude sickness."
 This mutation was originally identified in breeds from high altitude areas such as the Tibetan Mastiff.

 Normal altitude tolerance (GG)

 Appetite (POMC) LINKAGE

 This mutation in the POMC gene is found primarily in Labrador and Flat Coated Retrievers.
-Compared to dogs with no copies of the mutation (NN), dogs with one (ND) or two (DD) copies of the mutation are more Normal food

-dogs with no copies of the mutation (NN), dogs with one (ND) or two (DD) copies of the mutation are moreNormal foodlikely to have high food motivation, which can cause them to eat excessively, have higher body fatmotivation (NN)percentage, and be more prone to obesity.
-Read more about the genetics of POMC, and learn how you cancontribute to research, in our blog post (https://embarkvet.com/resources/blog/pomc-dogs/).
-Wemeasure this result using a linkage test.Normal food
+Compared to dogs with no copies of the mutation (NN), dogs with one (ND) or two (DD) copies of the mutation are more likely to have high food motivation, which can cause them to eat excessively, have higher body fat percentage, and be more prone to obesity.
+Read more about the genetics of POMC, and learn how you can contribute to research, in our blog post (https://embarkvet.com/resources/blog/pomc-dogs/).
+We measure this result using a linkage test.